Fred Richard: 2022

 Richard became age-eligible to compete at the senior level in 2022 but remained at the junior level in international competition.
-Richard competed at the DTB Pokal Team Challenge where he helped the United States finish first as a team.
+He competed at the DTB Pokal Team Challenge in Stuttgart, Germany, finishing first with the U.S. in the team competition.
 Individually, he won gold on vault and parallel bars and placed fifth on floor exercise.
-Later in the year Richard competed at the Pan American Championships where he once again led the United States to team gold and individually won the all-around competition.
-During event finals Richard won gold on floor exercise, rings, and vault, silver on parallel bars, and bronze on pommel horse.
+Later in 2022, Richard competed at the Pan American Championships in Rio de Janeiro, Brazil where he again led the United States to team gold and individually won the all-around competition.
+During event finals he won gold on floor exercise, rings, and vault, silver on parallel bars, and bronze on pommel horse.

 Although he competed at the junior level internationally, Richard competed in the senior division in domestic competitions.
-He competed in three events at the U.S. Classic before competing in the all-around at the 2022 National Championships.
+He competed in three events at the U.S. Classic in West Valley City, Utah, before competing in the all-around at the 2022 National Championships in Tampa, Florida.
 While there, he finished fourth in the all-around, third on floor exercise, and second on horizontal bar.
 As a result he was added to the senior national team.

 2023

 Richard began competing for the Michigan Wolverines in the 2022–2023 season.
-He was selected to represent the United States at the DTB Pokal Team Challenge alongside Yul Moldauer, Asher Hong, Brody Malone, and Shane Wiskus.
-Together they placed first as a team.
+He was selected to represent the United States at the DTB Pokal Team Challenge in Stuttgart alongside Yul Moldauer, Asher Hong, Brody Malone, and Shane Wiskus.
+They placed first as a team.

-In August, Richard competed at the World University Games where he helped the USA finish fourth as a team.
+In August, Richard competed at the World University Games in Chengdu, China, and Team USA finished fourth in the team event.
 Individually, he qualified for the all-around and horizontal bar finals.
 He finished fourth in the all-around final and seventh in the horizontal bar final.
-Richard next competed at the Xfinity National Championships, where he placed third all-around behind Asher Hong and Khoi Young.
-The following day he was named to the team to compete at the 2023 World Artistic Gymnastics Championships alongside Hong, Young, Yul Moldauer, Paul Juda, and alternate Colt Walker.
+Richard next competed at the Xfinity National Championships in San Jose, California, where he placed third all-around behind Hong and Khoi Young.
+The next day he was named to the team to compete at the 2023 World Artistic Gymnastics Championships in Antwerp, Belgium alongside Hong, Young, Moldauer, Paul Juda, and alternate Colt Walker.

-At the World Championships, Richard contributed scores in four events to help Team USA to a bronze-medal finish.
+At the World Championships, Richard competed in four events, leading Team USA to a bronze-medal finish.
 In the all-around competition, he earned the bronze medal behind Daiki Hashimoto of Japan and Illia Kovtun of Ukraine.
 Richard is the youngest USA gymnast to win an individual world medal in the men's competition, and the USA's first men's all-around medalist since 2010.